three-ball/self-learning/backend-101/06_Kafka.md

 - If the batch size is reached, the producer will send the batch immediately, regardless of the `linger.ms` setting.
 - A very large batch size can lead to increased memory usage and latency, as the producer will wait for more messages to fill the batch before sending.
 - If a message is larger than the batch size, the the message won't be batched and will be sent immediately.

+> The more `batch.size` is set, the more messages will be batched together, which leads to better throughput but higher latency.

 #### Trade-offs